reasonml/reason/src/README.md

       }
 ```

+## Testing Rtop

+Testing rtop changes is a little bit complicated.
+You might have seen that your changes of the parser or printer don't affect `rtop` when you run it.
+Instead, you need to do `opam pin add -y reason .` and _then_ run `rtop` to see the Reason changes reflected.

 ## Working With PPX

 reactjs_jsx_ppx_v2/v3 uses the ppx system.
 It works on the AST.
 It helps being able to see the AST of a particular snippet.
 Assuming you've written some code in a file `foo.re`, run the following incantation to output the code's AST: